kagjerde/Arduino-based-soldering-station/README.md

 <br/>

 <img align="left" width="100" height="100" src="Grapth_ST.png">
-The display will show the temperature curve, repeating approx. every 20 second.
+The display will show the temperature curve, repeating approx. every 20 seconds.
 To enter the Graph mode, the selector switch has to pressed for more than 1 second.

-At the bottom left a small dot is show is the soldering station is in Standby mode.
+At the bottom left a small dot is showing if the soldering station is in Standby mode.

 ## Credits